Feedback

 Collecting Feedback

-Quantitative feedback - Numbers-based feedback that helps to demonstrate that the opinions you are sharing are held by a large majority!
+Quantitative feedback - Numbers-based feedback that helps to demonstrate that the opinions you are sharing are held by a large majority.
 You will gather this feedback by asking closed questions, which are questions that just require a one-word response, e.g. ‘yes or no’, ‘agree/disagree/neither agree nor disagree’.

 Qualitative feedback - Words-based feedback that helps to illustrate what the specific issue is that students are having, how it’s impacting them, and how they might like it to be resolved.
 This feedback is gathered through open questions, which allow the person responding to provide a lot more detail about how they feel/think about a subject.

-Ways to Collect Feedback
+Methods to Collect Feedback

 Group chats: You may have course group chats created already, and you can also make these easily on MS Teams using your university account.